Last Updated: September 20, 2022

 “Service” means each Magnite product, feature, or service provided or made accessible to Customer in accordance with the Agreement.

-2.1 Magnite Obligations.
+2.1 Magnite Responsibilities.
 Magnite shall make the applicable Magnite Materials accessible to Customer pursuant to the Agreement.
-Customer acknowledges that Magnite may utilize one or more of its Affiliates, as appropriate, to fulfill its obligations under the Agreement, provided that Magnite remains responsible and liable for the performance of such obligations under the Agreement.
+Customer acknowledges that Magnite may utilize an Affiliates to fulfill its obligations under the Agreement, provided that Magnite remains responsible and liable for the performance of such obligations under the Agreement.

 (b) Platform Policies and Activity.
 Customer shall comply with the Platform Policies and shall not engage in Prohibited Activities or make Prohibited Content available through the Magnite Materials; Magnite may restrict or remove Media from the Magnite Materials as it deems necessary, in its discretion.
 Customer may only make Ad Inventory available through the Magnite Materials that it is lawfully authorized to make available in such a manner.
 Customer is wholly responsible for (and Magnite is not liable for) Customer’s decisions with regard to the Buyers that Customer allows to bid on or otherwise purchase Customer’s Ad Inventory through a Magnite Service.
 Customer hereby consents to any and all placements of applicable Buyer Ads on the Ad Inventory sold by Customer through any Magnite Service.